 3. As a product:

 Transgenic animals can be used to generate the most expensive biological products through DNA recombination.
 It is carried out by introducing a portion of artificially coded DNA into the target cells.
 It is predominantly used in the field of pharmaceuticals to understand product efficacy.
 It also helped to increase milk yield, meat production and the yield of livestock through injecting genetically engineered hormones to the cattle and its related families.

 4. To test the vaccine safety:

 For testing the vaccine safety, Guinea pigs and laboratory mice are transgenically used.
 Vaccines are injected to the animals at lower doses before using them in human subjects.
 This will help in understanding the adverse effects of a newly introduced vaccine.
-For example, the polio vaccine has been used this way.

 Ethical concerns in transgenesis

 It is important to obtain a valid legal licence from the government and the administrative department of the concerned area before proceeding.
 One should understand that it is not an easy job to introduce a drug or DNA as it is potentially risky for animals.
 Genetically modifying the organisms might even kill the host.
 Government has set up organizations like GEAC (Genetic Engineering Approval Committee) to delimit the experiments and approve the operations only if they are immensely important at this stage.